didierrc/CompiComida/README.md

 - **Barcode Scanning**: Add items by scanning barcodes.
 - **Gamification**: Challenges or rewards for completing lists or meal planning.
 - **Automatic photos**: Ability to add photos automatically for regular items like bread, water, milk, ...
-- **Price tracking charts**: Appart from setting a price for an item.
+- **Price tracking charts**: Apart from setting a price for an item.
 It would be beneficial to see charts on the fluctuation of price along time.
 ---

 ## Initial schema